-In addition to fulfilling Graduate School requirements, a student enrolled in a master’s degree program is required to maintain a GPA of 3.00 for graduate courses that are counted toward the business degree.
+In addition to fulfilling Graduate School requirements, a student enrolled in an advanced degree program is required to maintain a GPA of 3.00 for graduate courses that are counted toward the business degree.

 Students whose GPAs fall below 3.00 in a graduate college of business degree program are automatically placed on probation.
 Their continued enrollment is subject to review by the director of the program.

 Students may formally appeal disqualification or other decisions relevant to their academic performance or program.
 A description of the probation policy and appeal procedures is available from the director of the program.

 Services for Graduate Students

 Career Services provides the resources and services MBA students need to design and implement individual career plans.
 Seminars and career counseling focus on résumé writing, networking, interviewing skills, negotiations, job search strategies, and internships.
 Companies visit campus to share information and to recruit interns and full-time employees.
 Company information sessions and networking receptions facilitate relationship building and job-search success.

 Oregon MBA Mentor Network

 Career Services, through the Oregon MBA Mentor Network, matches MBA students with a professional mentor to further their leadership skills, experience, and exposure to business in action.
 Through online interaction, site visits, and campus events, the dynamic experience of mentoring enhances a student's professional development through the Lundquist College's expanded network.